-Weak soils are very abundant in Florida!
+Weak soils are very abundant in Florida and Georgia!
 Some of these lands have been undisturbed for millions of years.
 Once development begins on some of these loose soils, structural failure is almost certainly inevitable.
 Upon building a structure, these soils begin to slowly compact against the weight of the structure and sometimes they need help in supporting the newly introduced loads to eliminate settlement.

 The technology and methodology of building has changed dramatically over the last 10-15 years.
 Now, typically, soils are tested prior to construction to determine the density and composition in relation to the support characteristics needed for the proposed structure to be built.
 Prior to this time frame, testing was not accomplished and we can begin to see the stresses (cracks) in some structures from older construction.